 If you don’t use Automatic Reference Counting (ARC) you have to take care for memory management yourself.
 It’s not that hard when you understand how it works: you need to release memory of an object you own, when either you create an object yourself with alloc, new, copy or mutableCopy or you take the ownership of an existing object with retain.

 Objective-C being a superset of C you might want to use some oldschool programming idioms once in a while.
-That is a bit weird because you might encounter a gap that exists between the C world and the object-oriented Objective-C world, that will be bridged by strange-sounding methods.
+That is a bit weird because you will encounter a gap that exists between the C world and the object-oriented Objective-C world, that has to be bridged by strange-sounding methods.
 For instance to copy a NSString with strcpy() you have to use:

 strcpy(s, [self.gridstring cStringUsingEncoding:NSASCIIStringEncoding])